-1. CORPORATE AND GROUP INFORMATION
+1 CORPORATE AND GROUP INFORMATION

-Smart City Development Holdings Limited (formerly known as Deson Construction International Holdings Limited) (the "Company") was incorporated in the Cayman Islands under the Companies Law (as revised) of the Cayman Islands as an exempted company with limited liability on 18 July 2014.
-The principal place of business of the Company is located at 11th Floor, Nanyang Plaza, 57 Hung To Road, Kwun Tong, Kowloon, Hong Kong.
+Smart City Development Holdings Limited (the "Company") was incorporated in the Cayman Islands under the Companies Law (as revised) of the Cayman Islands as an exempted company with limited liability on 18 July 2014.
+The address of the Company's registered office is located at Windward 3, Regatta Office Park, PO Box 1350 Grand Cayman, KY 1-1108, Caymans Islands and its principal place of business is located at 11th Floor, Nanyang Plaza, 57 Hung To Road, Kwun Tong, Kowloon, Hong Kong.

 The Company is an investment holding company.
-The Company and its subsidiaries (collectively referred to as the "Group") are principally involved in the following activities: (i) construction business, as a main contractor and fitting out works, as well as the provision of electrical and mechanical engineering services, mainly in Hong Kong, Mainland China and Macau, and other construction related businesses; (ii) investment in securities; (iii) property investment; and (iv) money lending business.
+The Company and its subsidiaries (collectively referred to as the "Group") are involved in the following principal activities: (i) construction business, as a main contractor and fitting out works, as well as the provision of electrical and mechanical engineering services, mainly in Hong Kong and Macau, and other construction related business; (ii) investment in securities; (iii) property investment; and (iv) money lending business.

-Information about subsidiaries
+Information about principal subsidiaries

-Particulars of the Company's subsidiaries are as follows:
+Particulars of the Company's principal subsidiaries are as follows: